 Heart Surgery for Older Adults

-One of the possible complications of heart surgery in the elderly is stroke.
-Weill Cornell surgeons have conducted pioneering research to make heart surgery safer by reducing such neurologic complications via proper blood pressure management during surgery.
-Using this approach, we have learned how to dramatically reduce the risk of stroke.
+One of the most common complications of heart surgery for elderly patients is stroke.
+Our surgeons have conducted pioneering research to minimize this risk with proper blood pressure management during surgery.
+With this approach, we dramatically lower the potential for a stroke.